-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet management of CCR bottom ash and CCR fly ash in CCR surface impoundments.
-Wet management of CCR minimizes the potential for CCR fugitive dust generation.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet management of CCR bottom ash and management of dry-handled CCR fly ash in CCR surface impoundments.
+Wet management of bottom ash and moisture conditioning of fly ash as needed minimizes the potential for CCR fugitive dust generation.
 Management of CCR in the facility's CCR units Water areas of exposed CCR in CCR units, as necessary.
 Water will be applied to areas of exposed CCR to maintain moisture content to minimize the potential for CCR fugitive dust generation in excessively dry or windy conditions.
 Naturally occurring grass vegetation in areas of exposed CCR in CCR surface impoundments.
 Vegetation provides a wind screen and/or cover and reduces wind entrainment of CCR.
+Reduce or halt operations during high wind events, as necessary.
+Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.